Tyrn/wei/the-insider-en.typ

      In  two  days, Shavash  finally  appeared at  the  spaceport.
-It was an official visit - Shavash accompanied a Joined Economics Assembly committee - and  they were in  public  during the  entire  visit.
+It was an official visit---Shavash accompanied a Joined Economics Assembly committee---and  they were in  public  during the  entire  visit.
 At the second  chute, Shavash leaned to the company director's ear and asked quietly,

      "Where is your deputy, Ashinik, by the way?"